baby scan and gender disappointment,

 It took some time to adjust to the idea of having boys.

-It was not easy but what made a big shift in my emotions was a comment from one of my close friends who said: ‘Wow, you will have at home three wonderful men who will love you to death!’
+It was not easy but what made a big shift in my emotions was a comment from one of my close friends who said: ‘Wow, you will have at home three wonderful men who will love you to bits!’

-This comment moved something in me.
-(How could it not, right?)
+This comment shifted something in me.

 What is gender disappointment?